 Addressing Vaccine Hesitancy in Europe (VAX-TRUST) research project scrutinizes vaccine hesitancy as a broad societal phenomenon with the primary aim to provide tools and support for healthcare professionals in encountering vaccine hesitant individuals.
+The project is carried out in Finland, Belgium, Poland, the Czech Republic, Italy, Portugal, and the UK.

 Ever since vaccines have been developed, individuals have questioned the value and importance of vaccines for their health and expressed distrust towards proponents of vaccines.
 These individuals doubt the benefits of vaccines, raise concerns about their safety and efficacy and question the need for them.
 Vaccine hesitancy is a most burning issue for healthcare professionals who meet more and more challenges in building trust relationships with their patients.
 Healthcare professionals need abilities to encounter vaccine hesitant individuals so that these individuals can make their decisions about health.
 Professionals need to be prepared to answer questions and concerns related to vaccines.